Is merging two companies a good idea when they are family owned and operated?

 My dad owns a tree service.
 He's been in business for more than 25 years but doesn't do much advertising.
 I would like to help grow his business while building my own lawn and landscape business.
 Is merging the two companies a good idea?
 Is there anything I should do as a 24-year-old female to better my chances of growing quickly?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Seats are limited--Register now to secure your spot and receive exclusive reader rate (expires 12/8).A better strategy would be to build each separately . . . and if successful, look to merge them at a later date.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »A better strategy would be to build each separately . . . and if successful, look to merge them at a later date.
 Ice cream kings Baskin and Robbins did exactly that years ago, and the merger worked because each learned what it took to run a successful business day-to-day.

 To better yourself, immerse yourself in learning about business.
 There's a high correlation between business success and business knowledge . . . and most unsuccessful owners either don't know what they don't know or fail to apply key knowledge to their operations.

 That said, becoming an expert marketer could help both enterprises.
 If your father has been in business and survived for more than two decades, how can you use his current customer base to leverage your own landscape business?
 And what can he do with his current customer base to get additional business and/or customers?
 What would a good marketing campaign do to generate more leads?
 What would a 10 percent rise in his price points do for his bottom line?
 How would a 10 percent increase in his profit margin affect his overall profit?

 Answer those questions for his business, and you will have a better idea how to answer the same questions for yours.